axeltechtips/pear/readme.md

 # How do I use Scarlet, or AltStore?
 You can sideload AltStore, or Scarlet and install the IPA for your selected app.
 A repo for Scarlet is coming soon.

+# Where do these downloads come from?
+These downloads come from my home server & my VPS.